 Fortunately, for a curious little boy—and a still-curious old man—a small, occasional chew of a salty and refreshing stem is reportedly not hazardous.
 Oxalic acid, as a regular part of ones diet, however, can lead to nutritional deficiencies and is considered to be toxic.
 One popular household scouring powder uses oxalic acid as an ingredient to aid in cutting through grease!

-An immigrant from Europe, Oxalis stricta, is commonly seen along the edge of fields and lawns, the first of which is where I found this plant.
+An immigrant from Europe, Oxalis stricta, is commonly seen along the edges of fields and lawns in North America.
+(Depending on your locale you might know this lily as African Wood-sorrel, Bermuda Buttercup, Bermuda Sorrel, Buttercup Oxalis, Cape Sorrel, English Weed, Goat's-foot, Sourgrass, Soursob, or Yellow Oxalis.)
 The botanical prefix, Oxalis, in Latin—from the Greek, oxys—and the common name, sorrel, in Old French, surele, are the words for "sour or bitter" in these languages.

 The fruit stands upright, thus the scientific suffix, stricta, for "upright growth".
 They remind me of an ear of corn (maize).
 (Sour Grass has a native relative, Violet Wood Sorrel (Oxalis violacea), that sports the same three-lobed "shamrock" foliage and also has a mild acidic taste.
 It however presents a subtle violet and green blossom instead of the brilliant yellow flower of Oxalis stricta.)